 Water kefir is a pleasantly fizzy and sweet drink, that is more soda-pop-like than kombucha.
 It is simple to brew at home for a zero-waste and probiotic beverage!

 - Category: Beverage

 - Method: Fermented

-- Water kefir will continue to build up carbonation for at least a few weeks.
-Store it in plastic pop bottles, or swing-top bottles that can handle the carbonation pressure.
+- Water kefir will continue to build up carbonation, even in the fridge.
+Store it in plastic pop bottles, or swing-top bottles that can handle the buildup of carbonation.